fudgebucket27/LoopringRedditNFTGiveawayBot/README.md

 You will need to create a Reddit Installed App and get your reddit app id, refresh token and access token.
 KEEP THESE TOKENS PRIVATE

-A reddit post id is the "vqyxaz" in this Reddit URL below:
+A reddit post id is the "vqyxaz", the subreddit is "fudgeysfactory" in this Reddit URL below:

 https://www.reddit.com/r/fudgeysfactory/comments/vqyxaz/nft_giveaway_test/